 • ATTRACTIONS: Troll Falls offers a year-round family-friendly outing, with the option to explore a side trail to Marmot Falls and Upper Troll Falls.
 In winter, witness the waterfalls transformed into icefalls.
 Consider adding the Hay Meadow Loop hike on the way back for a loop.

-• TRAILHEAD/PARKING: The Troll Falls begins approximately 20 minutes drive down south on highway 40 (Highwood Pass) in Kananaskis Country.
+• TRAILHEAD/PARKING: The Troll Falls hike begins approximately 20 minutes drive down south on highway 40 (Highwood Pass) in Kananaskis Country.
 The parking lot is on the right-hand side along Mt.
 Allan drive (the Nakiska Ski Resort turnoff).
 The parking lot can busy, especially on weekends in the summer.
 Go early or late to secure a spot or park near the Pomeroy Kananaskis Lodge in Kananaskis Village (across the main road) and take a longer hike via the trail network leading to the falls.
 You can also access this trail via Nakiska (past bronze chair).

 • SERVICES: Limited cell phone service (although not great).
 If, like us, you often run off caffeine to fuel your adventures, washrooms are available in the parking lot.
 Be warned: like all the Alberta Parks washrooms, the toilet paper is one-ply and requires patience and finesse to whittle enough together for wipage!